 Sampling Kintyre with Arran and Cowal in View14th July 2010

-Ironically for a part of modern day Ayrshire, Arran is closer to Argyll and may have been considered part of that part of the world in previous.
+Ironically for a part of modern-day Ayrshire, Arran is closer to Argyll and may have been considered part of that part of the world in previous times.
 That meant that the sailing on the small ferry only took around 30 minutes as opposed to around an hour for the bigger boat between Ardrossan and Brodick.
 Saying that, I can see the draw of civilisation result in a greater pull from the east that overwhelms any from the west.
 Well, the boat from Lochranza is a summer only affair while the Brodick one travels all year around.

-In order to meet up with the banks of Skipness River, that hard earned height gain was lost, not something that I found alluring after the earlier effort and in the knowledge that more ascent was ahead of me.
+To meet up with the banks of Skipness River, that hard-earned height gain was lost, not something that I found alluring after the earlier effort and in the knowledge that more ascent was ahead of me.
 Arran was lost from view with much forestry surrounding me, very much a feature of the route that I had chosen for myself.

-After the midday stop, it was along a well defined path that I was following as it weaved around among the firebreaks in the forestry plantation.
+After the midday stop, it was along a well-defined path that I was following as it weaved around among the firebreaks in the forestry plantation.
 Though planted with trees, there was bog too with bridges placed over Allt Carn Chaluim to keep the wanderer on a raised bank throughout.
-Progress was slower than inspection of a map might suggest but Loch na Machrach Mòire came in its own good time anyway.
+Progress was slower than inspection of a map might suggest but I came to pass Loch na Machrach Mòire in its own good time anyway.

 The way down was to be very steep and I didn’t envy those who I had seen coming up against me earlier on in the afternoon.
 As I neared Tarbert Castle, the gradients eased so that easier walking became my lot with a quick diversion to a view point.
 While thankful for less taxing slopes, I was questioning the attentiveness of the waymarking but I filled in any lapses in signing without a blunder.

-Inverary was my my next port of call and I did some exploring before settling down for the night.
+Inveraray was my next port of call and I did some exploring before settling down for the night.
 Sunday was to turn rainy up there while other parts of the U.K. sweltered and England crashed out of the World Cup.
 If you had wanted to find a world away from that outcome, Scotland would have been more than forthcoming.
-There may have been occasional places where the sound of the vuvuzela could be heard but there they were many more where peace, quiet and stillness reigned supreme as I had discovered for myself.
+There may have been occasional places where the sound of the vuvuzela could be heard, but there they were many more where peace, quiet and stillness reigned supreme, as I had discovered for myself.